Review of the Orizonte golf course collection

 The Orizonte Golf collection of courses is a brilliant group of courses in the Lisbon region in Portugal.
 This week’s blog is a guide to these Orizonte courses and will show you why, on your next trip to the Lisbon area, these courses are a must-play on your itinerary.

-Aroeira I is next up on the list and has been claimed to be one of the finest courses in Europe.
+The first Golf course on our list is the Aroeira Pines Classic, considered one of Europe’s finest.
 The course travels through a pine forest along undulating fairways and prides itself on the array of different holes that you will come face to face with.
 This course is a tricky one due to its setting with the many pine trees often obstructing the path of play but a noticeable fact about this course is that there are no bunkers on the fairways trying to catch errant balls.
 The 11th hole is one of the shining stars of the course as you have to avoid water which cuts into the left of the green on your approach shot before tackling the stretch of fairway (avoiding the pines) to the green.
 You then have to avoid the same water hazard in the fun par-3 14th hole too.
 This is another superb course by Orizonte golf and this unique array of holes can provide you with an unforgettable round of golf.

 We hope that this week’s blog opened your eyes to the great courses that you should have on your list to play when you are next taking a golf holiday to the Lisbon area!